Outimed404/Cybersecurity-Training-and-Resources/README.md

 **This repository is new and currently under 🚧 construction 🚧.
 As I continue to grow in my knowledge and skills in cybersecurity, I will be regularly updating this collection of CTF (Capture The Flag) write-ups and related resources.**

-Welcome to my collection of CTF (Capture The Flag) write-ups, systematically categorized by platform and difficulty.
-These write-ups showcase my journey through various cybersecurity challenges, offering insights into my problem-solving approaches, methodologies, and the tools I use to tackle real-world security scenarios.
-This repository not only serves as a personal reference but also demonstrates my practical skills in cybersecurity, including vulnerability analysis, exploitation, and post-exploitation tactics.
+Welcome to my collection of CTF (Capture The Flag) write-ups and various courses covering essential topics in cybersecurity.
+These resources are systematically categorized by platform and difficulty, showcasing my journey through various cybersecurity challenges.
+They offer insights into my problem-solving approaches, methodologies, and the tools I use to tackle real-world security scenarios.
+This repository serves as both a personal reference and a demonstration of my practical skills in vulnerability analysis, exploitation, and post-exploitation tactics.

+These resources aim to deepen your understanding of key concepts, methodologies, and tactics, providing a well-rounded approach to learning in this dynamic field.

 ## Table of Contents
 - [Introduction](#introduction)